geosyrr/InterviewTests/Web - Blazor/README.md

 You have to develop

 Required:
-- Configure application to use MongoDB (Community Edition)
+- Configure application to use Entity Framework Core
 - A grid with all customers with server side paging
 - CRUD Operations on “Customer” model with new, edit and delete functionalities
 - Expose all CRUD Operations as an API